 It was one of the most groundbreaking electric cars to enter the market and has been one of the most popular cars sold in the USA in recent years.

-The Prius runs on a hybrid combination of gas and electric and is incredibly convenient for drivers.
+The Prius runs on a hybrid combination of gas and electricity and is incredibly convenient for drivers.

-The Prius has the ability to primarily run on electricity but also allows drivers to use gas when they need to.
+The Prius can primarily run on electricity but also allows drivers to use gas when they need to.

 But there is one thing that many people find confusing about hybrid cars, and that is how to charge them.